DIAGNijmegen/rse-gcapi/docs/usage/algorithm/start_algorithm_jobs.md

     ```

 ## Inspect jobs
-After all of your jobs have ended with the status `'Succeeded'`, you can [download the predictions](../algorithm/download_algorithm_predictions.md).
+After a job has ended with the status `'Succeeded'`, you can [download the predictions](../algorithm/download_algorithm_predictions.md).

 Here is how to query their state: